FilterVCF

 filtervcf.sh in=variants.vcf out=snps_only.vcf del=f ins=f sub=t

-Keep only substitutions (SNPs), filtering out insertions and deletions.
+Keep only substitutions (SNPs), filtering out all insertions and deletions.

 Comprehensive Quality Control

-Stringent filtering requiring: minimum 5 supporting reads, average quality ≥25, strand ratio ≥0.2, distance from ends ≥10bp, and allele fraction ≥15%.
+Stringent filtering requiring: minimum 5 supporting reads, average base quality ≥25, strand ratio ≥0.2, distance from read ends ≥10 bp, allele fraction ≥15%, and restriction to high-confidence regions.

 Algorithm Details